delvedor/find-my-way/README.md

 The signature of the functions and objects must match the one from the example above.

+You can disable the default route versioning by passing `versioning: false`.

 *Please, be aware, if you use custom versioning strategy - you use it on your own risk.
 This can lead both to the performance degradation and bugs which are not related to `find-my-way` itself*